Doist/sqs-workers/README.md

 sqs.queue('emails').process_queue()
 ```

-In production we usually don't handle multiple queues in the same process, but for the development environment it's easier to tackle with all the queues at once with
+In production, we usually don't handle multiple queues in the same process, but for the development environment it's easier to tackle with all the queues at once with

 ```python
 sqs.process_queues()